 🔗 linktr.ee/ericastanley

-Asst Professor of Global development at Cornell University, book: Automation and the Future of Work with Verso, currently: fellow at the New Institute in Hamburg. http://www.aaronbenanav.com
+Asst Professor of Global development at Cornell University, book: Automation and the Future of Work with Verso.
+New articles on “beyond capitalism” in NLR and at my website. http://www.aaronbenanav.com

-I lead technology at ProPublica, write speculative fiction, and think about the future of news and technology at https://werd.io.
+Senior Director of Technology at ProPublica.
+I write speculative fiction and think about the future of news and technology at https://werd.io.

 a human being who is also a neuroscience phd, buddhist chaplain, and co-host of the ok banger show with my friend cameron